 Humanly speaking, we are bound by scientific laws.
 I cannot leap off a cliff unaided and soar with the birds, for example.
-But for God, gravity, the properties of matter and the biological processes that we know and read about in text books are simply the usual ways he works.
-In his generosity he has provided a world where we can expect the sun to rise tomorrow and the milk to pour out of the bottle when you tilt it over your cereal.
+But for God the force of gravity, the properties of matter and the biological processes that we know and read about in text books are simply the usual ways he works.
+In his generosity he has provided a world where we can expect the sun to rise tomorrow and the milk to pour out of the bottle when you tilt it over your cereal (unless it’s off or frozen).
 This means we can get on with our lives, and also do science.
-But – and this is my definition of a miracle – if God chooses to do something unexpected to demonstrate something about his character, his relationship with us, and his purposes, then he will.
+But – and this is my definition of a miracle – if God chooses to do something unexpected to demonstrate something about his character, his relationship with us and his purposes, then he will.

 Unless they encounter Jesus for themselves, the most spectacular miracle is unlikely to convince a scientifically-minded person that God is real – it’s more likely to freak them out (though I’m willing to be proved wrong!)
 Miracles of timing can always be dismissed, and even miracles that seem to break the physical laws can often be explained away or ignored.
 That doesn’t mean nothing is happening – just that it can be hard to see God at work if you close your eyes.